united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/factorycube-server/index.md

 You can now access Grafana and nodered via HTTP / HTTPS (depending on your setup).
 Default user for Grafana is admin.
 You can find the password in the secret RELEASE-NAME-grafana.
 Grafana is available via port 8080, nodered via 1880.

 If you are fine with a non-production development setup we recommend that you skip the following part and go directly to [part 3](../connecting-machines-creating-dashboards)

+## Notes for development installations

+When installing factorycube-server on the same edge device as factorycube-edge we recommend the following adjustments:

+1. Install factorycube-edge according to [Getting Started part 1](../factorycube-edge)
+    - Install it in a namespace called `factorycube-edge` with `kubectl create namespace factorycube-edge` and `helm install ... -n factorycube-edge`.
+    - When setting up the certificates use the certificates in `factorycube-server/developmentCertificates/pki/` and then `ca.crt`, `issued/TESTING.crt` and `issued/private/TESTING.key`.
+    - Additionally use as `mqttBridgeURL` `ssl://factorycube-server-vernemq-local-service.factorycube-server:8883`.
+    - You can also use the following example [`development_values.yaml`](/examples/factorycube-server/development_values.yaml).
+However, you still need to adjust the iprange from sensorconnect in case you want to use it.
+2.

 ## Notes for production environments